-Champlain College once again has been named a “Most Innovative School” in U.S. News & World Report’s “America’s Best Colleges” rankings, which were published this week.
+Champlain College once again has been named a “Most Innovative School” in U.S. News & World Report’s “America’s Best Colleges” rankings.
 This is the fifth year in a row Champlain has received this honor.

 Dr. Laurie Quinn, Champlain College Interim President, explains the innovative approach that prepares Champlain students so well for their future.
-“Students start in their first year with experiential learning in cutting-edge majors, like the ones in our Game Development Program or Computer & Digital Forensics, while building their enduring curiosity and communication capacities through our interdisciplinary Core,” she says.
+“Through our Upside-Down Curriculum, students start in their first year with experiential learning in cutting-edge majors, like the ones in our Game Development Program or Computer & Digital Forensics, while building their enduring curiosity and communication capacities through our interdisciplinary Core,” she says.
 “Our faculty and career coaches are all on the student’s team as they achieve their dreams with a Champlain education, step by practical step.”

 Burton Snowboards CEO Donna Carpenter agrees: “Champlain grads have an entrepreneurial spirit.
 They’re innovative.
 They’re risk-takers.
 But above all, they learn by doing.
 That’s not the typical approach of most colleges.”